What to Do When Your Unemployment Benefits Run Out

-As you fine-tune your resume, let everybody know you’re looking and take advantage of networking groups, both online and offline.
-This includes social media contacts on Twitter, Facebook groups, any LinkedIn connections that work for the company with the posted position, as well as local chambers and schools in your area.
+Fine-tune your resume and let everybody know you’re looking.
+Take advantage of networking groups, both online and offline.
+This includes social media contacts on Twitter, Facebook groups, any LinkedIn connections that work for the company with the posted position, as well as local chambers of commerce and schools in your area.

 Your state’s unemployment agency is an invaluable resource.
-Typically, you will be able to browse local job opportunities.
-You may find calendars with listings for job fairs and recruitment events.
-Also, there may be an opportunity to post your resume so employers can find it.
-Often, there are links to career centers where you can get help with resume writing, job search strategies, salary negotiations, training classes, interview preparation, and more.
+Typically, you can browse local job opportunities and find calendars with listings for job fairs and recruitment events.
+You may also be able to post your resume.
+Often, there are links to career centers where you can get help with resume writing, job search strategies, salary negotiation, training classes, interview preparation, and more.

 While you continue your job search and utilize resources like job sites, social networks, and your state unemployment agency, there are several other services you can reach out to for support once unemployment lapses.

-- Financial assistance: You can go to your state’s website to find options such as help with paying rent, food banks, mental health resources, or SNAP (Supplemental Nutrition Assistance Program), a federal program that aids low-income individuals and families.
+- Financial assistance: Go to your state’s website to find options such as help with paying rent, food banks, mental health resources, or Supplemental Nutrition Assistance Program (SNAP), a federal program that aids low-income individuals and families.

 - Financial resources: For more leads on financial assistance, a good resource is USA.gov for information on food assistance, grants, loans, assistance with paying bills, and more.